Haverford College offers one of the finest undergraduate educations in the world.

 Haverford, Bryn Mawr, and Swarthmore Colleges together comprise the Tri-College Consortium.
-Students can cross-register for classes amongst the three schools, and there is significant social interaction.
+Students can cross-register for classes among the three schools, and there is significant social interaction.
 Haverford students can also take some courses at the University of Pennsylvania, including the Wharton School of Business.

 Master’s degree partnerships

-Haverford works with five institutions—the University of Pennsylvania, California Institute of Technology, Claremont McKenna College, Georgetown University, and Zhejiang University—to offer eight accelerated degree partnership programs in areas such as Engineering, Bioethics, Finance, and more.
+Haverford works with five institutions—the University of Pennsylvania, California Institute of Technology, Claremont McKenna College, Georgetown University, and Zhejiang University—to offer eight accelerated degree partnership programs in areas such as Bioethics, Engineering, Finance, and more.

 A vivid sense of community is the heart of life at Haverford.
 Ninety-eight percent of students live on campus.
-There are more than 140 clubs and organizations.
+There are more than 140 clubsand organizations.
 If you can’t find one you like, you’re encouraged to start your own.
 We field 23 varsity teams and numerous club sports.
-There is a half-million-dollar student activities budget that is managed by student government and supports club activities, campus events, concerts, speakers, and trips downtown to Philadelphia.
+There is a half-million-dollar student activities budget that is managed by student government and supports club activities, campus events, concerts, speakers, and trips to downtown Philadelphia.

 Haverford is located eight miles from the sixth-largest city in America.
-The city of Philadelphia has a significant impact on the experiences students have both on and off campus.
-Philadelphia, America’s only World Heritage City, offers world-class museums, renowned restaurants, sports teams, and venues for the arts.
+The city of Philadelphia has a significant impact on the experiences students have on and off campus.
+Philadelphia, America’s first World Heritage City, offers world-class museums, renowned restaurants, sports teams, and venues for the arts.
 The urban environment is rich with service, volunteer, career, and internship opportunities.

-Haverford is one of the very few institutions at which every student will produce a senior thesis or project.
+Haverford is one of the few institutions at which every student will produce a senior thesis or project.
 This capstone academic experience offers every Haverford student the chance to develop and execute their own original scholarly work.